gforerob/hydro-event-detector/README.md

 # Step 3: Reinstall the package
 pip install Hydro-Event-Detector

-# Step 4: If NumPy version causes issues
+# Step 4: If NumPy causes issues, uninstall and install a compatible version
 pip uninstall numpy
 pip install numpy==1.26.4
-Verify:
+Then verify:

 python
 Copy
 Edit
 import numpy as np
 print(np.__version__)
 import hydro_event_detector as hed
+✅ Done!
+You’ve successfully run the Hydro-Event-Detector package.
+You can now analyze peak events, baseflow, and hydrologic volumes using the output dataframe.